kapiljugnu/react-custom-select/README.md

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### `Browser Coverage`

+The application is tested on browser -
+Chrome - 72
+Firefox - 65
+Chrome simulator for iPhone, iPad, Pixel 2